-Mrs White and Mrs Gibson support children with their learning as well as with pastoral issues in her role as the school Learning Mentor.
+Miss Fada supports children with their learning as well as with pastoral issues in her role as the school Learning Mentor.

 Individual Education Plans (IEPs), Behaviour Change Plans are sometimes set up to support children who have SEN and these are reviewed.
 Targets are shared with the child and Parents/Carers.